Kuññanpiḷḷa, Iḷaṅkuḷaṃ, 1904-1973

 Wikipedia description:

 Elamkulam P. N. Kunjan Pillai (8 November 1904 – 4 March 1973), known as Elamkulam, was an Indian historian, linguist and academic from southern Kerala, India.
-He was a pioneering scholar of southern Indian history, Kerala history, in particular.
+He was a pioneering scholar of southern Indian history, particularly the history of Kerala.
 Although only holding academic degrees in Sanskrit and Malayalam, and having no formal training as a historian, Elamkulam is considered one of the pioneers of modern Kerala historiography.
 He was one of the major proponents of the unitary/imperial state model in medieval Kerala history.
-The Elamkulam model of a highly centralised "empire" (unitary/Imperial state model) in medieval Kerala is now considered not acceptable by south Indian historians.
-Majority of Elamkulam's works are written in Malayalam, with a few in Tamil and English.
-He was well versed in Kannada, Tulu (largest nonliterary South Dravidian language) and Pali (language of the Theravada Buddhist canon) also.
+The Elamkulam model of a highly centralised "empire" (unitary/Imperial state model) in medieval Kerala is now considered unacceptable by south Indian historians.
+The majority of Elamkulam's works are written in Malayalam, with a few in Tamil and English.
+He was well versed in Kannada, Tulu and Pali (language of the Theravada Buddhist canon) also.
 He was also considered one of the top authorities in Vattezhuthu script and Old/Early Malayalam language.
 Elamkulam associated himself for some time with Mortimer Wheeler in the excavation works at Harappa, Chandravally, and Brahmagiri.
-He is also known for informally guiding M. G. S. Narayanan, a research scholar in University of Kerala in early 1970s.
+He also mentored M. G. S. Narayanan in the early 1970s, who was then a research scholar at the University of Kerala.

 Read more on Wikipedia >